koli170/TSAM-Assignment5/Assignment5/code/readme.md

 ## Available Client Commands

 Once connected to your server, the client supports these commands:
+(Note that for this early version, responses to these are printed in the servers console and not sent to the client)

 - **GETMSG** - Retrieve a single message from the server for your group
 - **SENDMSG,GROUP_ID,message** - Send a message to specified group